tencentyun/intlcloud-documents/product/网络/负载均衡/最佳实践/注册域名并添加CNAME记录的方法_intl.md

 ## 1. Domain Name Registration

-You can open the [Domain Registration Page](https://cloud.tencent.com/product/dm.html) to query and register domains.
+You can open the Domain Registration Page to query and register domains.

-Refer to [How to Register a Domain](https://cloud.tencent.com/doc/product/242/3717) for relevant documents

 ## 2. Adding CNAME record